seatmappro/seatmap-renderer-react/README.md

 # seatmap-renderer-react
-React wrapper for the seatmap.pro js library
+React wrapper for the https://seatmap.pro js library